itswadesh/litekart-docs-md/en/homepage/why_modular.md

 ---
 title: Modular
 ---

-Nuxt is based on a powerful modular architecture.
-You can choose from more than 50 modules to make your development faster and easier.
+Litekart is based on a powerful modular architecture.
+You can easily customize the core and make your development faster and easier.
 You don't have to reinvent the wheel to get PWA benefits, add Google Analytics to your page or generate a sitemap.